 12 leaves green leaf or Boston lettuce, rinsed and dried

 1/2 english cuke, sliced into thin 2-inch long slices

 nuoc cham (Note: I also like to slice up half a large onion and a few radishes and add them to the nuoc cham, which pickles them.)

 Prepare all the fillings first and have them assembled around the stove for easy access during cooking.
 And if you’re feeling particularly confident, get two pans going!

 Ground pork filling: In a bowl, mix ground pork, 1/2 teaspoon salt, 1/4 teaspoon black pepper, and chopped white parts of the green onions.
 In a sauce pan heat one teaspoon canola oil on medium-high heat, add ground pork mixture, breaking up any chunks into small pieces.
 Brown evenly and set aside.

 Mung bean paste: Thoroughly rinse and drain mung beans and place in a pot with water.
-Simmer on very low until beans are cooked through.
-Mash with a fork and fluff.
-Set aside.
+Simmer on very low until beans are cooked through, about 6-8 minutes.
+Turn off heat and leave covered for 5 minutes.
+You can either mash the beans or leave them whole.
+Fluff with a fork and set aside.

 Note: I haven’t quite perfected the mung bean paste yet.
 You may want to start with just 3/4 cup water and add more as needed.
 The beans are cooked when they are soft but you don’t want them to be too mushy.
 The desired consistency is like mashed potatoes without any milk, butter, etc.